hiddenasbestos/BinaryTools/readme.md

            or MBIT.
 If no suffix is specified, the size will be in bytes.
            Specify in hexadecimal using either 0x, & or $ prefix, or h suffix

-  [fill]   Use this to specify a different byte value.
+  [fill]   Optional.
+Use this to specify a different byte value.
 Default is 0x00.
 ```

 **Examples**